 The upside is that the investor usually plans on improving the home which will increase the potential selling price of the home.
 Their offer can be based on the value the home will have AFTER they have remodeled the home.
 The After Repair Value is the amount of money they hope to receive by improving and selling the home for top dollar.
 If you are in a hot market then an investor can take more risks while a slow market might prompt them to be more conservative in their offer.

-How to Sell Your House to an Investor
+How to Start the Process to Sell Your House to an Investor

 When you reach out to Gary with Gary Buys Houses you are working with a trusted, local, cash buyer who fits all the criteria of what to look for in an investor!
 Gary can offer a fast cash offer and close in as little as a week and he’s been buying homes here in Utah for more than 12 years.
 You can feel confident about working with a real estate investor to sell your home — in any condition — when you work with a local investor like Gary.
 Contact him and find out how much this investor will pay for your home today!